-RECOMMENDATIONS (4 TH EDITION) COMPLY EXPLANATION (v) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or To address succession issues and to ensure the Board has the appropriate balance of skills, experience, independence and knowledge of the entity to enable it to discharge its duties and responsibilities effectively the Board ensures that: (b) if it does not have a nomination committee, disclose that fact and the processes it employs to address Board succession it maintains Directors who have an appropriate mix of skills and experience to be an effective decision-making body; and issues and to ensure that the Board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively. • the Board is comprised of Directors who contribute to the successful management of the Company and discharge their duties having regard to the law and the highest standards of corporate governance.
+RECOMMENDATIONS (4 TH EDITION) COMPLY EXPLANATION (v) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a nomination committee, disclose that fact and the processes it employs to address Board succession issues and to ensure that the Board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively.
+To address succession issues and to ensure the Board has the appropriate balance of skills, experience, independence and knowledge of the entity to enable it to discharge its duties and responsibilities effectively the Board ensures that: it maintains Directors who have an appropriate mix of skills and experience to be an effective decision-making body; and the Board is comprised of Directors who contribute to the successful management of the Company and discharge their duties having regard to the law and the highest standards of corporate governance.
 Recommendation 2.2 A listed entity should have and disclose a Board skills matrix setting out the mix of skills that the Board currently has or is looking to achieve in its membership.
 YES The Company has a Board skill matrix setting out the mix of skills and diversity that the Board currently has or is looking to achieve in its membership, which currently includes geological, technical and engineering, project development, commercial, legal and corporate governance, health and safety and risk, financial accounting, capital markets and IR/PR.
 The Board conducts an annual assessment of the Board skills matrix to confirm that the Directors possess the necessary skills and expertise to implement the Company's business strategy, and to identify any skill gaps within the Board.
 The Board will then assess all future candidates for Board positions and the performance of its current membership on this basis.
 Comprehensive information detailing the pertinent skills and experience of each Director and senior executive can be found in the Company's Annual Report.
-Recommendation 2.3 A listed entity should disclose: (a) the names of the Directors considered by the Board to be independent Directors; YES (a) The Board Charter requires the disclosure of the names of Directors considered by the Board to be independent.
+Recommendation 2.3 A listed entity should disclose: (a) the names of the Directors considered by the Board to be independent Directors; YES a) The Board Charter requires the disclosure of the names of Directors considered by the Board to be independent.
 The Company discloses those Directors it considers to be independent in its Annual Report.
 The Board considers there is currently one independent Director, Mr Michael Cox.
 Mr Julian Woodcock is not considered independent as he is employed in an executive capacity.
-Mr Charles Thomas is not considered independent he is an officer of a company that was a professional adviser to the Company. (b) Not applicable.
+Mr Charles Thomas is not considered independent he is an officer of a company that was a professional adviser to the Company within the last 3 years.
+Mr Bevan Tarratt is not considered independent as he is associated with the majority shareholder of the Company.